dizzymouse0/Code-Refactor/README.md

 # Code-Refactor

+## Projectoal:
-Goal to refactor html and css so it is more concise and follows semantic styling
+To refactor html and css so it is more concise and follows semantic styling